choiboi/choiboi-scripts/rename-files-sequentially/README.md

 Rename filename Sequentially
 ============================

-Basically this script will go through all the files sorted by name in the provided source directory.
+Basically this script will go through all the files sorted alphabetically in the provided source directory.
 Then it will rename and append a number to the end of the filenames and move to the destination directory.